Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 In private datacenter deployments where nodes are not reachable from outside, a non-authenticated connection may also be used.
-The ingest source then issues an HTTP POST command to test that the [=receiving entity=] is listening.
-This POST may send the [=CMAF header=] or could be empty.
+The ingest source then issues an HTTP POST request to test that the [=receiving entity=] is listening.
+This POST may include the [=CMAF header=] or could be empty.
 In case the test is successful, it is followed by the CMAF header and fragments composing the [=CMAFstream=].
 At the end of the session, the source may send an empty [=mfra (deprecated)=] box or a segment with the *lmsg* brand to conclude the POST command.
 Then, the